|Date:||28.09.2017 9:00 - 29.09.2017 17:00|

 Maria Lehtivaara (CSC)

 Eija Korpelainen (CSC)

 |Price:||The registration fee is 60 euros + VAT per day, and it includes morning and afternoon coffees.
 DPBM graduate school students register for free using their DPBM course form.|

 Payment can be made with electronic invoicing, credit card, or direct bank transfer.
 Note that for electronic invoicing you need the operator and e-invoicing address (OVT code) of your organization.
 Please also note that invoice reference is needed for electronic invoicing in your organization, so please have this available when registering.

-The content and prerequisites of these course days are described in more detail below.
-Please note that you can also participate in the Single Cell Symposium on 27.9.
-The symposium takes place in Biomedicum 1 (Meilahti campus, Helsinki) and you can register here.
+Please note that you can also participate in the Single Cell Symposium on 27.9 which takes place in Biomedicum 1 (Meilahti campus, Helsinki).
 Both the course and the symposium are organized in collaboration with the Doctoral Programme in Biomedicine (DPBM) of University of Helsinki.